 YES!!
 Self-care means various different things to me!
 One, it means looking after your skin, and I give all that credit to the Korean Dramas I watch haha, now I have a 7 step face care routine morning and night.
 The other side of self-care is making sure I get 7-9 hours of sleep every night (the benefits of sleep are endless, from productivity levels to longer life, to lowering health risks etc), as well I make sure to exercise 4-6 times a week.
 Even on days I don’t feel like doing weight training or HIIT training, I make sure I get my 10,000 steps in and eat well.
 I also meditate and do breathing exercises to help with Anxiety and above all else, I make sure I keep in touch with the people I love.

 It’s amazing that you can find the time for all this!
-So what would you say your favorite Self-care secret is?
+What would you say your favorite Self-care secret is?

 These are some of the few things that changed my life: